Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

 Visitor segmentation is a great way to reach different audiences the right way for them.
 For example, your service or product may be relevant to all ages – but teenagers likely won’t respond to the same thing as their grandparents.
 Landing pages that speak to the proper audience will garner far higher results.

 An outdated website is a quick way to lose business to the competition.
-In fact, companies like CloudSponge have increased conversion rates by 33 percent by just introducing a new site design.
-Modernize your site and reap the rewards.
+In fact, companies like CloudSponge have increased conversion rates by 33% by just introducing a new site design.

 One of the easiest ways to boost website conversion rates is to make it easy for people to purchase from you.
 Bad user experiences are a quick way to deter clients, whereas making some simple tweaks to make it user friendly can do the opposite.

 Need proof?
-PyramidAir.com boosted results by 25 percent just by improving their checkout page.
+PyramidAir.com boosted results by 25% just by improving their checkout page.

 Add trust signals such as lowest price guarantees, contact info, and after sales support guarantees at check out.
 Earning the trust of your potential customers has endless rewards and things like guarantees, a direct line to contact you, and warranties are great ways to earn it.

 Case Study #8: Try large, colorful pricing buttons

 Often times, no matter what your whitespace / copy balance is, words can get lost on your Web page.

 One way to beat this is to use large, colorful buttons to draw attention to pricing buttons and the call for action.
 For example, rather than simply adding “contact us for pricing” within the copy, add the words “Pricing information” to a large, colorful button.
 It enhances the user experience and is known to increase sales.